benwhalley/just-enough-r/docs/start_here.md

 ## Installation {- #installation-intro}

-#### RStudio Server {- #rstudio-server}

-The simplest way to get started with RStudio is to get an account on a server installation of the software (if you are a Plymouth University student please see the guidance on the DLE).

 #### Installing on your own machine. {- #local-install}

-1. [Download RStudio 1.01 or later](https://www.rstudio.com/products/rstudio/download/) (I'd suggest using whatever version is most recent and upgrading as new versions become available because the software is fairly actively developed).
+1. [Download RStudio 1.01 or later](https://www.rstudio.com/products/rstudio/download/) Use whatever version is most recent and expect to upgrade every 6 months or so, as new versions become available.

 2. Install the [packages listed below](#dependencies)

-3. If you want to 'knit' your work into a pdf format, you should also install LaTeX.
+3. Optionally, if you want to 'knit' your work into a pdf format, you should also install LaTeX.
+For most people this isn't necessary, and is something you can skip for the moment, but it can be helpful when sharing finished analyses with colleagues.
 On [windows use this installer](https://miktex.org/download).
 Make sure to do a 'full install', not just a basic install.
 On a Mac install [homebrew](https://brew.sh) and type `brew cask install mactex`.

 #### Package dependencies {- #dependencies}

 [This script](requirements.R) installs all dependencies on a recent Linux or Mac system (excluding `rstan` and `rstanarm` which are additionally needed to work through the examples on Baysian estimation, but not the majority of the material).